 Finally, try to remember that you matter too!
 You may have also had some complications or just feel extremely exhausted.
 My advice here is to first focus on being healthy, both in body and mind, before even thinking about running.
 Give yourself the time you need to adjust to having a new baby, overcoming any issues you had and just feeling ready to run again.
 You might find your raring to go a few days after the birth but equally you might need a month or so.
 It really doesn’t matter and there are no hard and fast rules.

 I would also keep in mind that running might actually benefit you even if you don’t realise it.
 Sometimes what you need isn’t always what you feel like.
-Perhaps a little time out in the fresh air doing some gentle exercise might help to reenergise you.
-So I personally would venture out and just see how it goes.
+Perhaps a little time out in the fresh air doing some gentle exercise might help to re-energise you.
+So maybe venture out and just see how it goes.
 Don’t worry if you start back running only to stop again.
 It really doesn’t matter.
 There is no brownie points for how quick you can get back.
 Whether someone takes a few weeks or a whole year, it really doesn’t matter.
 We are all different and you must do what’s right for you.